 S visa is a very special nonimmigrant visa usually given to certain aliens to come to the United States as nonimmigrant informants of criminal organization information or terrorist activities information.
-By statute, the program is set to expire in seven years after it was created i.e., program must end in 2000.
+By statute, the program is set to expire seven years after it was created i.e., program must end in 2000.

-Attorney General must determine whether alien is eligible for nonimmigrant visa as informants of criminal organization information (S-5 visa).
-Usually such determination is made upon consideration of the facts that an alien has critical reliable information about criminal organization or enterprise; is willing to disclose or has already disclosed such information to the Courts in the United States; and whose presence in the United States is essential for the success of an authorized criminal investigation or for the successful prosecution of an individual involved in the criminal organization or enterprise.
+Attorney General must determine whether alien is eligible for a nonimmigrant visa as informant of criminal organization information (S-5 visa).
+Usually, such determination is made upon consideration of the facts that an alien has critical reliable information about criminal organization or enterprise; is willing to disclose or has already disclosed such information to the Courts in the United States; and whose presence in the United States is essential for the success of an authorized criminal investigation or for the successful prosecution of an individual involved in the criminal organization or enterprise.

-Attorney General and the Secretary of State jointly determine whether alien is eligible to come to the United States as nonimmigrant as informant of the terrorist activity (S-6).
+The Attorney General and the Secretary of State jointly determine whether alien is eligible to come to the United States as nonimmigrant as informant of the terrorist activity (S-6).
 Such determination will be based on the facts that the alien has critical reliable information about the terrorist activity, or organization or enterprise; is willing to provide or has already provided such information to the federal authorities or federal courts; will or will be in danger for providing such information; and is eligible to receive a reward from the Department of State.

 If USCIS determines that it is appropriate, spouse, married and unmarried sons or daughters and parents may accompany or follow to join the principal alien into the United States as nonimmigrants.
 Usually the petitioner for S visa will be the law enforcement agency that is seeking the assistance of alien.
 Such law enforcement agency must take the responsibility of the alien till the time of his or her departure from the United States from the date of admission to the United States.